benzino98/plaschema/docs/github-action-deployment.md

    - Clear and regenerate caches
    - Create symbolic links if supported
    - Delete itself after completion for security

+### Manually Triggering the Workflow

+To manually trigger the deployment workflow:

+1. Go to your GitHub repository
+2. Click on the "Actions" tab
+3. Select "Deploy to Shared Hosting (No SSH)" from the list of workflows
+4. Click the "Run workflow" button
+5. Select the branch you want to deploy (usually "main")
+6. Click the green "Run workflow" button

 ### Security Considerations